opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. seealso::

-    :cpp:func:`countNonZero`,
+    :ocv:func:`countNonZero`,
-    :cpp:func:`meanStdDev`,
+    :ocv:func:`meanStdDev`,
-    :cpp:func:`norm`,
+    :ocv:func:`norm`,
-    :cpp:func:`minMaxLoc`
+    :ocv:func:`minMaxLoc`

 meanStdDev
 ----------

-.. cpp:function:: void meanStdDev(InputArray mtx, OutputArray mean, OutputArray stddev, InputArray mask=noArray())
+.. ocv:function:: void meanStdDev(InputArray mtx, OutputArray mean, OutputArray stddev, InputArray mask=noArray())

     Calculates a mean and standard deviation of array elements.

-    :param mtx: Source array that should have from 1 to 4 channels so that the results can be stored in  :cpp:func:`Scalar` 's.
+    :param mtx: Source array that should have from 1 to 4 channels so that the results can be stored in  :ocv:func:`Scalar` 's.

     :param mean: Output parameter: computed mean value.